Tile is the most popular material for shower walls. However, it’s not the only option. There are several alternatives to tile in the shower.

 7. Wood Shower Walls

-Gorgeous: Natural wood is always anaesthetic winner and looks great for flooring, ceilings and walls… even shower walls.
+Gorgeous: Natural wood is always an anesthetic winner and looks great for flooring, ceilings, and walls… even shower walls.

 May not last or can warp.
 Unless it’s well maintained with sealant, it will deteriorate.
 There’s a reason wood shower walls aren’t very common.